nocentino/sql-s3-object-integration/README.md

 );
 ```

-Next we define the table's structure.
+Next, we define the table's structure.
 The CSV here is mega simple, just a single row with a single column When defining the external table where the data lives on our network with `DATA_SOURCE`, the `LOCATION` within that `DATA_SOURCE` and the `FILE_FORMAT`
 ```
 CREATE EXTERNAL TABLE HelloWorld ( c1 varchar(50) )
 WITH (DATA_SOURCE = s3_ds, LOCATION = '/sqldatavirt/helloworld.csv',  FILE_FORMAT = CSVFileFormat);
 ```

-Now we can acces the data just like any other table in sql server.
+Now we can access the data just like any other table in SQL server.
 ```
 SELECT * FROM [HelloWorld];
 ```